Siltaar/py_idempotent_spam_test/README.md

 ### Date and time

-If the date and time of the email is in the future, more than 2h (or more than 2 days) the spam score is incremented by 1 (or 2).
+If the date and time of the email is in the future compared to the Received date and time, more than 2h (or more than 2 days) the spam score is incremented by 1 (or 2).

-If the date and time of the email is in the past, more than 6h (or more than 6 days) the spam score is incremented by 1 (or 2).
+If the date and time of the email is in the past compared to the Received date and time, more than 6h (or more than 6 days) the spam score is incremented by 1 (or 2).

 ### X-Spam-Status

-If the message has already been flagged as spam, the spam score is incremented by 1.
+If the message has already been flagged as spam, and the spam score is already more than 1, we increment it by 1.

 ## Performance note